 Valentine’s Day: A Bit Of History

-Every February romantics all over the world flock to the local flower shops and jewelry stores.
+Every February, romantics all over the world flock to local flower shops and jewelry stores.
 They find the perfect bouquet or piece of jewelry to express their love.
 Why?
 Nobody knows for certain, like many contemporary holidays, Valentine’s Day probably has pagan roots.
 The pagan celebration of Lupercalia, celebrated at the ides of February, was a fertility festival dedicated to Faunus.
 Faunus was the Roman god of agriculture.
-From that pagan fertility festival, was later turned into a festival of love.
-By the 1800s it had become common for friends and lovers to exchange gifts as tokens of affection.
+This pagan fertility festival was later turned into a festival of love.
+By the 1800s, it had become common for friends and lovers to exchange gifts as tokens of affection.
 Shortly after that, the holiday became commercialized, celebrated with the retail consumption of heart-shaped candy and trinkets.

 Despite its roots, and mass commercial appeal, in recent years Valentine’s day has become trending more toward “self-love” and emotional wellness.
 This is which is a powerful subject and lead to profound changes.
 Let’s cover self-love, heart health, and how Traditional Chinese Medicine can help.

 The Heart Houses the Shen

 The Shen is described as the spirit, it also includes the mind.
 During the winter months, when the hours of sunlight are short, the weather is typically colder and very little is growing.
 Many people develop something known as Seasonal Affective Disorder, or SAD.
 So perhaps, celebrating Valentine’s Day in the middle of winter is a way to keep our hearts healthy and our Shen lively, similar to the timing and benefits of the Chinese New Year celebrations.
 The feeling of love and community can permeate every cell of the body and mind.
 This feeling of emotional relief can bring healing to those who are experiencing SAD (or similar seasonal conditions) while helping to nourish the heart.